fernandobperezm/fernandobperezm/README.md

 # Hi there 👋

 Welcome to my personal site.
-My socials are: [LinkedIn](https://www.linkedin.com/in/fernandobperezm), [X/Twitter](https://twitter.com/FernandoBPerezM)

 ## Who am I?

-I'm a Ph.D candidate at Politecnico di Milano where I study Recommender Systems (check out [the lab's page](http://recsys.deib.polimi.it)), their application on industrial environments, online evaluation, experimentation of UI personalization, and more.
+I obtained my Ph.D. in Information Technology at Politecnico di Milano, where I studied Recommender Systems (check out [the lab's page](http://recsys.deib.polimi.it)), their application on industrial environments, online evaluation, experimentation of UI personalization, and more.
+Ultimately, I've been researching Impression-Aware Recommender Systems, a novel family of recommenders that leverage impressions (past recommendations) and interactions (users' actions) to produce relevant recommendations.
-Ultimately, I've been researching impression-aware recommender systems, where I focus on their characterization, evaluation, and experimentation.
+During my doctoral time, I focused on the characterization, evaluation, and experimentation of this family of recommenders.
-I'm interested on producing high quality research, applying what I learnt from working as a Software Engineer in the industry.
+I'm interested in producing high-quality research and applying what I learned from working as a Software Engineer in the industry.

 ## Research
 The complete list of my publications can be seen on [my Google Scholar profile](https://scholar.google.com/citations?user=Zfi0rrgAAAAJ).
-Here I list the three most relevant publications.
+Here, I list the three most relevant publications.

 - Impression-Aware Recommender Systems.
 Under revision.
   Fernando  B. Pérez Maurera, Maurizio Ferrari Dacrema, Pablo Castells, Paolo Cremonesi.